'Dolus eventualis' in spotlight again as South Africa court considers Pistorius' fate

 Some legal experts are worried that the verdict by Judge Masipa could set a bad legal precedent in a country with one of the highest crime rates in the world.

-"Had the judgement by Judge Masipa stood, that would have had a detrimental impact in my view on the criminal justice system," legal analyst Brenda Wardle said.
+"Had the judgment by Judge Masipa stood, that would have had a detrimental impact in my view on the criminal justice system," legal analyst Brenda Wardle said.

 The Supreme Court of Appeal is expected to rule before the end of the year.